 Before a game of pickleball can even begin, the court must be set up properly.
-A perfect pickleball court must measure 44 feet by 20 feet, with a 36 inch high net dividing it into two 22 foot by 20-foot sides.
+A standard pickleball court must measure 44 feet long by 20 feet wide, with a 36-inch high net dividing it into two 22-foot by 20-foot sides.
 This means there should be two 44-foot sidelines and two 20-foot baselines that make up the court’s perimeter.
 Players may not hit the ball outside these lines.

 Each pickleball point is started with a serve.
 One of the most complicated aspects of pickleball is understanding when and where to serve the ball from.

 At the beginning of the game, the first server serves the ball from the right side.
-If this serve results in a point, the server serves again from the left side.
+If this service results in a point, the server serves again from the left side.
 Any time a point is won, the same server serves again from the opposite (right/left) side.

 Only the serving team can score points.
 For the other team to score, they must earn the serve back and then win a rally.
 If the non-serving team wins a rally, the ball is passed to the second server.
-The only exception to this is the first change of service, which follows the circumstances below.
+The only exception is the first change of service, which follows the circumstances below.

 The server must stay entirely behind the baseline and directly behind the right or left service area (according to whichever side they are serving from) while serving.
 The ball may not land anywhere other than the diagonally opposite serving court.
 This means that each serve that happens from the right side (“even court”) must land in the opponent’s right service area and each serve from the left side must land in the left service area.

 One unique pickleball regulation is the double bounce rule.
 This rule is present in every standard game of pickleball.